Mutton Ghee Roast Recipe

 Classic Pairing with Rice: Serve the ghee roast mutton with steamed basmati rice or jeera rice.
 The fluffy rice perfectly complements the rich, spicy flavours of the roast.

 Roti and Naan: Pair it with soft rotis, parathas, or naan.
-The bread can be used to scoop up the flavourful mutton and sauce, making each bite a delight.
+The bread can be used to scoop up the flavourful mutton and sauce.
+It makes each bite a delight.

 South Indian Flair: Enjoy the mutton ghee roast with dosa or appam.
 The crispy or fluffy textures of these South Indian staples provide a wonderful contrast to the rich and spicy mutton.